Julius170/Making_Contract_Calls.demo/README.md

 ```

-### The Caller Contract **`TestContract`**:
+## The Caller Contract **`TestContract`**:

 The second contract `TestContract.sol` will be the testing contract that will make the contract calls to the `Person.sol` contract.
-The contract will also have four different functions to call the four different functions from the first contract `Person.sol`.
+The contract will also have four different functions to call the four different functions from the first contract, `Person.sol`.

-When you want to call contracts from other contracts, one of the inputs has to be the address of the contract you are calling to. and following the format below:
+When you want to call contracts from other contracts, one of the inputs has to be the address of the contract you are calling to and following the format below:

 ```solidity